bufbuild-ru/docs/docs/bsr/ci-cd/github-actions/index.md

     <Parameter>: <value>
 ```

-See the unified Action's GitHub Repository for the [complete list of parameters](https://github.com/bufbuild/buf-action?tab=readme-ov-file#configuration) and [example files](https://github.com/bufbuild/buf-action/tree/main/examples) for the most common use cases.
+See the unified Action's GitHub repository for the [complete list of parameters](https://github.com/bufbuild/buf-action?tab=readme-ov-file#configuration) and [example files](https://github.com/bufbuild/buf-action/tree/main/examples) for the most common use cases.

-## Related docs

-- See the [complete list of parameters](https://github.com/bufbuild/buf-action?tab=readme-ov-file#configuration) and [example files](https://github.com/bufbuild/buf-action/tree/main/examples) in the `buf-action` GitHub repository
-- To migrate from the previous individual Buf GitHub Actions, read the [migration guide](../../../migration-guides/migrate-to-buf-action/)